spotinst/help/src/docs/ocean/features/dynamic-commitments-aks.md

 <img width="600" src="https://github.com/user-attachments/assets/2cb2085e-acd0-4096-b646-040eedcae654" />

-The first time you use dynamic commitments, you must add permissions at the tenant level so Spot can connect to Azure cluster environments.
+The first time you use commitments, you must add at least one permission at the tenant level so Spot can connect to Azure cluster environments.

 These permissions give you access to all the resources under the same tenant.
-You need these permissions to turn on virtual node group-level dynamic commitments.
+You need these permissions to turn on virtual node group-level commitments.

 >IMPORTANT: If this step is unsuccessful, check your Azure environment.

+1. Select the permissions in accordance with those you purchased from Azure.
+By default, both RI and SP are selected.

-1. Use the following Azure PowerShell script to assign the Reservation Reader role at the tenant level with PowerShell:
+2. Use the following Azure PowerShell script to assign the Reservation Reader role at the tenant level with PowerShell:

 ```
 Import-Module Az.Accounts